You can still file the FAFSA for the 2021-2022 academic year. Complete yours - it's not too late!

 Great!
-We recommend you keep an eye on your Student Service Center's To-Do List over the next several months.
+We recommend you keep an eye on your Student Service Center's To-Do List.
 We will send you an email and post outstanding documents on your To-Do List if we require additional documentation to process your FAFSA.
-Award notices will be posted in My.IllinoisState in March.
+Award offers will be posted in My.IllinoisState in March.
 In meantime, we recommend you check out our Scholarships page to identify potential scholarship opportunities.
 Remember: Apply for scholarships early and often!Learn more

 Were you notified by ISAC that you will receive the SETTW?
 If so, please send a copy of your letter to the Financial Aid Office.

 You may qualify for up to $5,000 per year toward your college costs if you are from an underrepresented background and plan to teach in Illinois.